How Do I Give My Wife An Orgasm?

 For many people, especially women and their partners, sex can be rather nuanced and confusing.
 A lot of women feel shame about their bodies due to the way they are told their bodies work or the way they feel about them.
 This happens for a variety of reasons and is very common and rather distressing for everyone involved.
 Men too feel confused by women’s bodies.
 Men are told that women are confusing, simply because they are different to men in the way they express their eroticism.
 In many cases this can all be addressed by slowing sex down and paying more attention to her responses, especially when you’re touching her in ways that please her.

 From your letter, it’s hard to know what you have tried, but in terms of ‘single acts’ that create orgasm for women, most commonly orgasm is experienced clitorally.
+This means that the vast majority of women do not orgasm from penis-in-vagina intercourse, making your wife completely normal in her experience of sex.

 The clitoris is the most innervated part of any human body.
 A clitoris is, therefore, even more sensitive than a penis.
 However, if your wife feels uncomfortable being touched or stimulated, no amount of sensitivity is going to feel good if she is not willing or engaged in the process.